 - Use an ISDCF name.
 Otherwise, the DCP may not play.

 - Avoid frame rate conversions with discarded frames

 - Do not make stereo DCPs.
-Upmix mono and stereo to 5.1
+Use mono in the center channel and upmix stereo to 5.1 or at least LRC.

 - Do not choose P3 as the color space, if the source file is Rec.709